wp-plugins/dropdown-menu-widget/readme.txt

 1. You can also use `<?php shailan_dropdown_menu(); ?>` in your template to display the menu.
 1. Don't forget to change menu settings from Settings -> Dropdown Menu panel.

+More detailed information can be found [here](http://shailan.com/wordpress/plugins/dropdown-menu/#installation).

+More information about php template tag can be found [here](http://shailan.com/2773/dropdown-menu-widget-template-tag-usage-explained/).

 == Frequently Asked Questions ==

+= I don't have sidebar on my header, how can i add one? =

+Adding a sidebar in wordpress is a quite easy task.
+You can [read instructions here](http://shailan.com/727/how-to-widgetize-your-theme-in-3-simple-steps/).
+If you don't want to add a sidebar consider using PHP template tag instead.

 = I added this widget to my sidebar but it looks all weird! =

 This widget is intented for *wide header widget areas*, not regular sidebars.
 You can add a sidebar to your theme or you can get a *all-widget* theme from  [shailan.com](http://shailan.com).
+If you don't want to add a sidebar, you can use php template tag instead.
+Read [php template tag](http://shailan.com/2773/dropdown-menu-widget-template-tag-usage-explained/) instructions [here](http://shailan.com/2773/dropdown-menu-widget-template-tag-usage-explained/).

 = Can i create my own theme? =

 Since this plugin works on CSS, if you are capable of writing CSS, you can customize the theme as you like it.
+If you want full customization select `None` as your theme.

 = I don't know CSS, how can i customize it? =